Blogs

 • Aegean Airlines – The go-to option for domestic flights within Greece, Aegean Airlines has lots of short-haul links from islands like Rhodes and, of course, Athens.
 There's also a good network of international flights, mostly to larger European capitals.

-Crete ferries
+Crete Ferries

 Crete is usually the ending or starting point of island hopping in Greece.
 Why?
 Well…just look where it is on the map.
 It's not got any really close island neighbours, so coming here and then elsewhere would probably be a hefty detour.
 That's not to say that there aren't ferries arriving in Crete from places like Mykonos and Rhodes.
 There are.
 It's just that they are usually pretty long or even overnight, so it's best to make it a one-way thing.